Equivariant operational Chow rings of T-linear schemes: Definitions and basic properties

 \subsection{Conventions and notation}

 Throughout this paper, we fix an algebraically closed field $\k$ (of arbitrary characteristic, unless stated otherwise).
 All schemes and algebraic groups are assumed to be defined over $\k$.
 By a scheme we mean a separated scheme of finite type over $\k$.
-A variety is a reduced scheme.
-Observe that varieties need not be irreducible.
+A variety is a reduced and irreducible scheme.
 A subvariety is a closed subscheme which is a variety.
-Unless explicit mention is made to the contrary, we will assume all schemes are equidimensional.
 A point on a scheme will always be a closed point.
+The additive and multiplicative groups over $\k$ are denoted by $\mathbb{G}_a$ and $\G$.

 We denote by $T$ an algebraic torus.
 We write $\Delta$ for the character group of $T$, and $S$ for the symmetric algebra over $\Z$ of the abelian group $\Delta$.
 We denote by $\mathcal{Q}$ the quotient field of $S$.
 A scheme $X$ provided with an algebraic action of $T$ is called a {\em $T$-scheme}.
 For a $T$-scheme $X$, we denote by $X^T$ the fixed point subscheme and by $i_T:X^T\to X$ the natural inclusion.
 If $H$ is a closed subgroup of $T$, we similarly denote by $i_H:X^H\to X$ the inclusion of the fixed point subscheme.
 When comparing $X^T$ and $X^H$ we write $i_{T,H}:X^T\to X^H$ for the natural ($T$-equivariant) inclusion.